North Carolina Pharmacy Technician Licensing Guide

 Pharmacist-to-Technician Ratio in North Carolina

 In North Carolina, a pharmacist may supervise up to two pharmacy technicians by default.
-However, if the technicians are PTCB-certified, the pharmacy may exceed this ratio with board approval.
-This flexibility benefits pharmacies by increasing operational efficiency and reducing staffing costs, especially in busy settings.
+However, if the technicians are PTCB-certified, the pharmacy may increase this ratio with board approval.
+This benefits pharmacies because they can reduce staffing costs by hiring less pharmacists and more technicians.

 Because certified technicians can perform more tasks and be supervised in larger numbers, they are significantly more valuable to employers.
 As a result, many pharmacies in North Carolina offer higher wages and expanded roles to certified pharmacy technicians.